 Thank you again,

-Mastering the Thank You Letter
+Mastering Thank You Notes: Advanced Tips

 The best business thank you letter is one that’s heartfelt and that creates a stronger, more lasting connection between you and your client.
 It really is the thought that counts and that will make your business thank you stand out, regardless of the exact words you choose to express yourself.